shantanu109/Group_28_SE_Group/CONTRIBUTING.md

 <h3>How can I contribute</h3>
 <b id="section1"> Reporting bugs</b>
-This section guides you through submitting a bug report for SE Group 28.
+<p>This section guides you through submitting a bug report for SE Group 28. </p>

 When you are creating a bug report, please include as many details as possible to understand the issue.